Open-Markets-Initiative/low-latency-reference/articles/README.md

 ## Optimization

-[Mechanical Sympathy] (https://mechanical-sympathy.blogspot.com/) by Martin Thompson.
+[Mechanical Sympathy](https://mechanical-sympathy.blogspot.com/) by Martin Thompson.
 Examples of hardware and software working together.
+Memory access patterns are important.

 [Optimization Resources](http://agner.org/optimize) by Agner Fog.
 In depth studies of optimization and modern computing architecture.
+Manuals describing everything you need to know about optimizing code for x86 and x86-64 family microprocessors.

 [ItHare](http://ithare.com/c-performance-common-wisdoms-and-common-wisdoms) by Sergey Ignatchenko.
 C++ performance in the development of multiplayer online games.